 Seaboard Waterside Apartments

 Seaboard Waterside Apartments, a two-building, six-story, 420-rental apartment complex to be built at the corner of Michigan Avenue and Seaboard Street, was approved for a total CRA tax increment rebate of $11.48 million in July 2019.
 The project will be built in two phases.
 The development will have an attractive parking garage built in the center of the development between the two buildings.
 It will be the first project of its kind in the MLK redevelopment area.
 The Seaboard Apartments Phase I will receive a $7.145 million rebate of the taxes generated by the project in yearly installments until the total amount is reached, or until 2044 when the redevelopment area sunsets.
 Phase II will receive a $4.335 million rebate of the taxes generated by the project in yearly installments until the total amount is reached, or until 2044 as well.
 In January 2020, the development agreement with the CRA was signed.
 In June 2020, the Environmental Resource Permit (ERP) was granted.
-Phase I of the $82 million project is projected to open in 2022 - 2023.
+An amendment to the Development Agreement, extending the construction commence date 1 year to January 2023 due to construction industry delays caused by the global pandemic, was approved in August 2021.
+Phase I of the $82 million project is projected to open in 2024.

 Seaboard Waterside Apartments Project Timeline & Events